The benefits of taking your RYA course online vs. classroom study.

 This applies to anyone wanting to sail or motor any yacht under 500 tonnes, most yachts are only around 10 tonnes!

-So, it’s your first time going yachting?
-You want to learn to sail?
+So, it’s your first time going yachting and you want to learn to sail.
 Whether you are stepping foot on a motor-cruiser or sailing vessel, the basics of boat etiquette are largely the same.
-We’ve compiled a short guide for how to prepare for your first sailing trip!
+We’ve compiled a short guide on how to prepare for your first sailing trip!